 C.A.R.E.S – www.caresforpickens.com

-Our donations are being made in memory of my son Matthew, and in honor of my son Daniel.
-One day Matthew came home with a fat little puppy with short legs.
-I asked him what breed of dog it was and he informed me it was a pit bull.
+Short story on how we obtained our fur babies.
+One day Matthew came home with a puppy.
+I asked him what breed of dog it was; he informed me it was a pit bull.
 I told him I had heard bad things about their breed so he should take it back to the owners.
-He convinced me it was the owners that were the problem and not the breed.
-He said the parents of the puppies were so smart and sweet, and their names were Sampson and Delilah.
-I told him if his brother Daniel wanted a puppy then he could keep the one he brought home; Daniel went with Matthew to the owners and picked a puppy for himself.
+He convinced me bad owners were the problem and not the breed.
+The owners trained the parent dogs (Sampson and Delilah) and took extremely goo care of them; he said they were smart and sweet.
+Daniel went with Matthew to the owners and picked a puppy for himself.
 We ended up with two pit bull puppies, which turned out to be an incredible experience for our family.
-The dogs were a part of our family, not just pets.
-Matthew’s dog Alaster had an aneurysm in the backyard and was put to sleep in December 2008.
+Our dogs were a part of our family, not just pets.
+Matthew’s dog Alaster had an aneurysm in the backyard and was put to sleep in December 2006.
 Daniel’s dog Ifirit lived the longest out of the whole litter; she was put to sleep on September 11, 2015.
-Our dogs have done way more for us than we could have ever done for them!
+Our dogs have did way more for us than we could have ever done for them!
 Ifirit was a beautiful pit bull, see her picture below.

 In memory of Ifirit Louise Branton.